-111. The information should be positioned at a reasonable distance from the places monitored (WP 89, p.
-22) in such a way that the data subject can easily recognize the circumstances of the surveillance before entering the monitored area (approximately at eye level).
-It is not necessary to specify the precise location of the surveillance equipment as long as there is no doubt, as to which areas are subject to monitoring and the context of surveillance is to be clarified unambiguously (WP 89, p.
+113. The information should be positioned in such a way that the data subject can easily recognize the circumstances of the surveillance before entering the monitored area (approximately at eye level).
+It is not necessary to reveal the position of the camera as long as there is no doubt as to which areas are subject to monitoring and the context of surveillance is clarified unambiguously (WP 89, par.
 22).
 The data subject must be able to estimate which area is captured by a camera so that he or she is able to avoid surveillance or adapt his or her behaviour if necessary.